kmingulov/MAnalyzer/README.md

   word.
 * Prediction for unknown words.

-MAnalyzer lib released under *MIT License* (look for LICENSE file).
+MAnalyzer lib released under *MIT License* (look for analyzer/LICENSE file).
 `create_dics/` script and examples in `./main.cpp` and `./cache.cpp` files have nothing in common with MAnalyzer library, they are released under MIT License too.